otakuchi/CSE517a_Application_Project/milestone_1/README.md

 File
 ===========
 The "DataProcessing.m" file contains three parts.
 The first one is to change the tag identificator (010-000-024-033,020-000-033-111,020-000-032-221,010-000-030-096) into four categorical index (1,2,3,4).
 The second one is to organize the dataset and organize it as a "data.mat" file.
-Third part is formulate the data that can be read by the libsvm package and then train and test the classification result using a linear kernel in libsvm package.
+Third part is formulate the data that can be read by the MATLAB "fitcecoc" function and then train and test the classification result.

 Potential Challenge
 ===========